vladmihalcea/high-performance-java-persistence/README.md

 - PostgreSQL

-    You should install PostgreSQL 9.4 (or later) and the password for the postgres user should be admin
+    You should install PostgreSQL 9.5 (or later) and the password for the postgres user should be admin

-    Now you need to create a `high_performance_java_persistence` database
+    Now you need to create a `high_performance_java_persistence` database Open pgAdmin III and executed the following query:

+        CREATE EXTENSION postgis;

 - Oracle

     You need to download and install Oracle XE